Liuhongzhi2018/LearningforIELTS/SpeakingP2-3_10.md

 Fashion is one of those things that we usually take for granted.
 Wearing a well-styled outfit, everyone gives you a second glance and tells you how good they think your clothing looks on you.

+10.3 Are older people as fashionable as young people?
+Why?

+Older people are often uninterested in fashion and more interested in what looks good on them or what is comfortable.
+They want you to say "you look very nice" rather than "that is a nice outfit".
+They often find the idea of "fashion" a manipulaton to make people buy more stuff.

+Fashion is for the young.
+Older people already have a full closet of things they like.

+10.4 Are women more fashionable than men?
+Why?

+Fashion is the practice of being able to bring out the temperament from the inside out through autonomous dynamics.
+Women seem to have awakened to the love of beauty earlier than men and are therefore more fashion conscious.